gagolews/clustering-benchmarks/.devel/sphinx/weave/results-v1.md

     of *all* entries is 1 (this is not standardisation).

-Note, however, that spectral clustering and Gaussian mixtures can be considered as ones that modifies the input data space.
+Note, however, that spectral clustering and Gaussian mixtures can be considered as ones that modify the input data space.

 Overall, comparisons between distance-based methods that apply automated feature engineering/selection and those that only operate on raw inputs are not exactly fair.
 In such settings, the classical methods should be run on the transformed data spaces as well.
+This is left for further research (stay tuned).